Project Details - Ended

 - Type of Care:

-- Refine and implement VGEENS and integrate it with voice recognition, NLP, and links to the EMR to improve note accuracy and timeliness
+- Refine and implement VGEENS and integrate it with voice recognition, NLP, and links to the EHR to improve note accuracy and timeliness.

-- Evaluate VGEENS using a randomized trial to assess electronic note accuracy, quality, timeliness, and user satisfaction
+- Evaluate VGEENS using a randomized controlled trial (RCT) to assess electronic note accuracy, quality, timeliness, and user satisfaction.